Audit Committee Charter 2007

 Delegation to the CEO

-- The Audit Committee delegates day-to-day oversight of the operation of the Internal Audit Department to the CEO of NASD (or an officer specifically designated by the CEO), to include approval of budgeted expenses, requisitions, and contracts, if such exceed the signing authority of SVP of Internal Audit.
-The CEO of NASD (or the designated officer) shall review and approve of intra-year budget variances or changes to the budget, subject to the consent of the Committee or the Committee Chairperson.
+- Day-to-day oversight of the operation of the Internal Audit Department is delegated to the CEO of NASD (or an officer specifically designated by the CEO), to include approval of budgeted expenses, requisitions, and contracts, if such exceed the signing authority of SVP of Internal Audit.
+Review and approval of intra-year budget variances or changes to the budget are delegated to the CEO of NASD, subject to the consent of the Committee or the Committee Chairperson.

 Assistance by Senior Management of NASD and Its Related Entities

 - Senior Management will receive and review all audit reports prepared by Internal Audit; discuss the recommendations made and management responses; and support implementation of the accepted recommendations.

 - Senior Management will provide full support to Internal Audit’s requests, including free and unrestricted access to all company functions, records, property, and personnel in order to perform its audit and review functions.

 - Because Internal Audit does not have direct authority over the personnel and departments it evaluates, Internal Audit relies on the active support of Senior Management in requiring prompt and comprehensive responses from department management to reports of findings and recommendations.

 - Internal Audit regularly reports to Senior Management on the status of recommendations not yet implemented and relies on management assistance in securing such implementation.

 - Senior Management will refer items to Internal Audit for investigation, and has the authority to re-prioritize the workload of the department should these "cause investigations" necessitate such action, subject to the consent of the Committee or the Chairperson.